jhou1/docker-rbd/README.md

 Run `oc exec rbd-server -- ceph health`, when you see `HEALTH_OK`, your rbd server pod is ready.
 If you haven't seen it, wait a short time before it is successfully deployed.

 # Creating Persistent Volume and Claim
-You have created the service for rbd server pod, run `oc get service rbd`, the ip of the service is then used for you to access the rbd server.
+You have created the service for rbd server pod, run `oc get pod rbd-server`, the ip of the pod is then used for you to access the rbd server.

-Assume your service ip is `172.30.19.30`
+Assume your service ip is `10.1.0.1`

 ```
-sed -i s/#SERVICE_IP#/172.30.19.30/ pv-rwo.json
+sed -i s/#SERVICE_IP#/10.1.0.1/ pv-rwo.json
 oc create -f pv-rwo.json
 ```